 The adventure activities

-The beaches and coast line
+The beaches and coastline

 The lack of light pollution means several locations in Wales have been awarded International Dark Sky Reserve status.
 The first was the Brecon Beacons National Park, which was only the fifth in the world to be given this status, followed by Snowdonia National Park and the Elan Valley in mid-Wales.
 This means Wales is the perfect place to observe the night sky and ponder the universe – with the real chance of seeing shooting stars, too.
-There are also places with Dark Sky approval which will help you to get the most from the clear skies, such as the National Botanical Garden of Wales or the little Stargazer’s Retreat near Pen y Fan, which has a computerised telescope and its own observatory.
+There are also places with Dark Sky approval which will help you to get the most from the clear skies, such as the National Botanical Garden of Wales or the little Stargazer’s Retreat near Pen y Fan, which has a computerised telescope and an observatory.